 The excellent customer experience (CX) starts with professional, proactive customer service.
 If you don’t believe us, check out numerous Gartner reports on customer service trends & priorities.

-Here are five ecommerce software tools that will help you not only deliver outstanding CX but also outperform your competition in terms of customer service.
+Here are five best ecommerce software tools that will help you not only deliver outstanding CX but also outperform your competition in terms of customer service.